tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/EdgeSet.md

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>tfgnn.EdgeSet(
-    data: Data, spec: 'GraphPieceSpecBase', validate: bool = False )
+    data: Data, spec: 'GraphPieceSpecBase'
+)
 </code></pre>

 <!-- Placeholder for "Used in" -->

 Each edge set contains edges as its items that connect nodes from particular node sets.
-The information which edges connect which nodes is encapsulated in the <a href="../tfgnn/EdgeSet.md#adjacency"><code>EdgeSet.adjacency</code></a> composite tensor (see adjacency.py).
+The information which edges connect which nodes is encapsulated in the <a href="../tfgnn/EdgeSet.md#adjacency"><code>EdgeSet.adjacency</code></a>
+composite tensor (see adjacency.py).

 All edges in a edge set have the same features, identified by a string key.
 Each feature is stored as one tensor and has shape `[*graph_shape, num_edges, *feature_shape]`.
 The `num_edges` is a number of edges in a graph (could be ragged).
 The `feature_shape` is a shape of the feature value for each edge.
 EdgeSet supports both fixed-size and variable-size features.
 The fixed-size